rat-genome-database/clinvar-pipeline/README.md

     since variant notes are stored in VARCHAR2(4000) column in the database, they are truncated to 4000 characters

+4. last modified date of variant rgd id is set to current timestamp if any or variant properties changed, including aliases, gene associations, map positions, hgvs names, etc

 ANNOTATIONS

   primary annotations, to human variants and associated human genes, are made with 'IAGP' evidence code